luisggc/FConcrete/README.rst

 Credits
 -------

-Most of vectorized calculus made with Numpy_, unit conversion with Pint_, all plots with Matplotlib_, minor functions with Scipy_, docs made with the help of Sphinx_ and Numpydoc_, analysis table with Pandas_,
+Most of vectorized calculus made with Numpy_, unit conversion with Pint_, all plots with Matplotlib_ (export to dxf with ezdxf_), minor functions with Scipy_, docs made with the help of Sphinx_ and Numpydoc_, analysis table with Pandas_,
 this package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.